 Penny has been using Webroot and wants to know if she should renew it or not.
-Leo says no. Don't renew.
-Just uninstall it and rely on Windows Defender.
+Leo says not to renew it.
+She should just uninstall it and rely on Windows Defender.
 It's free, and Microsoft updates it regularly.
-You may, however, need to download a stand alone removal tool from Webroot, which will smartly remove all the junk your AVS leaves behind.
+She may, however, need to download a stand alone removal tool from Webroot, which will smartly remove all the junk that her antivirus leaves behind.

 Rich is a long time Mac user, and he's been using Quicken 2007.
 He's recently been having issues using it with macOS High Sierra.
 Leo says that having a dedicated Quicken machine running Sierra would be a good way to take care of his data through Quicken, and using an SSD will make it last a good, long while.
 The real deal is the battery of his older laptop.
 It'll eventually need to be replaced.
 But Rich should be able to get another 10 years out of it.

 Shane works for the Schlage lock company and more people want the company to start using Macs.
 Leo says that volume licensing is not as complicated as microsoft, but Apple also doesn't have as good of enterprise level support either.
 But Apple will update the computer regularly.
 He doesn't have to install the updates — He could defer or even ignore them.
 It's not a good idea, though.

 Katie edits her student's papers using Microsoft Word on a Mac, and now after a new update, the formatting is all screwed up in a Windows version of Word.
 Leo says that in theory, Office should be the same cross-platform.
 That's the point.
 But it's possible that typefaces may not be compatible in Windows that are in Mac, and vice versa.
 Her printer setup may also throw off the formatting.
 Office formats the document to look as it does on the printed page, and if she got a new printer, that could alter the format.
 So she should change it to a generic printer format.